kostagiolasn/SatConcepts/README.md

 Implementation of our SETN paper, entitled: "Unsupervised Discovery of Semantic Concepts in Satellite Imagery with Style-based Wavelet-driven Generative Models".

-## Notice

-This implementation is heavily based on the rosalinity StyleGAN2 one (SWAGAN included), which can be found [here](https://github.com/rosinality/stylegan2-pytorch).

 ## Requirements

 - PyTorch 1.3.1